 3. The feedback from an efficiently radiating HMXB is very strong locally, and moderately important globally.
 Locally, the effect on the surrounding primordial gas is to heat it to high temperatures of $\gtrsim 10^4$ K, and to fully ionize it.
 The corresponding strong photo-evaporative outflow suppresses central gas densities, thus preventing any subsequent star formation within the emerging galaxy.
 Our results imply that once a halo of $\sim 10^6 M{\odot}$ harbors an HMXB, the ensuing strong radiative feedback will delay the condensation of gas in the atomic cooling halo, possibly leading to a decrease in the number of first galaxies at a given epoch.
 While we explore in this paper the impact of a continuously radiating HMXB, the strength of the effect will depend on the realistic abundance and lifetime of such HMXB sources at high redshifts.
 The highly penetrating X-ray photons emitted by the HMXB are able to effectively heat and partially ionize the distant IGM as well, and as a result catalyze the formation of molecular hydrogen over large volumes.
 We have shown that the global star formation rate in the presence of HMXB feedback is, at least at early times, higher than in the runs without it.
+We assume that the broad protostellar mass function seen in recent highresolution simulations suggesting that primordial stars have less extreme masses is likely to increase the possibility of HMXBs.
+However, the mapping between the protostellar fragments, as represented by sink particles, to the final Pop III stars, is still incompletely understood.
+Improved simulations should soon be able to further elucidate this key issue (see Greif et al. 2012).

-To sum up, the radiative feedback from accreting BH sources, either isolated or in a binary system, has a more dramatic impact on the surrounding gas within the first galaxy than the alternative, where no BH feedback is present, but where the metals, produced in a preceding PISN explosion, are mixed into the central gas cloud.
+To sum up, the radiative feedback from accreting black hole sources, either isolated or in a binary system, has a dramatic impact on the surrounding gas within the first galaxy.
+The alternative, where no black hole feedback is present, but where the gas is processed by a preceding PISN explosion, is less affected in the long run.
 However, it is likely that the enhanced cooling due to metals and dust will only become effective at densities that are higher than can be resolved in these simulations.
 One possible consequence of metal and dust cooling might be an enhanced star formation efficiency, potentially enabling the formation of a bona fide Pop II, stellar cluster inside the first galaxies (Clark et al. 2008; Tsuribe & Omukai 2008; Dopcke et al. 2011).
 To better understand such Pop II star formation, we need to follow the subsequent collapse of the dense, metal-enriched gas with much higher numerical resolution in future simulations.

 V. B. and M. M. acknowledge support from NSF grants AST-0708795 and AST-1009928 and NASA ATFP grant NNX09AJ33G.
 V. B. also acknowledges support from JPL Research Support Agreement 1354840.
 The simulations were carried out at the Texas Advanced Computing Center (TACC).
 V. B. thanks the Max-Planck-Institut für Astrophysik for its hospitality during part of the work on this paper.
-R. S. K. and S. C. O. G. acknowledge financial support from the Landesstiftung Baden-Württemberg via their program Internationale Spitzenforschung II (grant P-LS-SPII/18), from the German Bundesministerium für Bildung und Forschung via the ASTRONET project STAR FORMAT (grant 05A09VHA), from the Deutsche Forschungsgemeinschaft (DFG) under grants no. KL1358/10 and KL1358/11, and via the SFB 881 "The Milky Way Galaxy".
+R. S. K. and S. C. O. G. ac-